Nikhil612/Nikhil612/README.md

 My  goal is to make the world a better place than I found it to be.

-- :microscope: I am currently working on Model Interpretability and Explainable AI
+- :microscope: I am currently working on MLOPS and Kaggle AI Skunk Works Northeastern
 - :two_men_holding_hands: I am open to collaborate on Deep Learning related projects.
 - :grin: Pronouns: He/His/Him
 - 🌱 Currently Solving Problems and learning data to forecast and visualize